Priya Kuriyan: Education

-Kuriyan graduated from the National Institute of Design, Ahmedabad in 2004.
+Kuriyan graduated from the National Institute of Design, Ahmedabad, in 2004.

 Career

 She began her career as an illustrator for Tulika Books.
 Since then, she has been the illustrator for over 100 books and collaborated with a number of writers including Ruskin Bond, Manu S. Pillai, Natasha Sharma, Meera Nair, Jerry Pinto and Radhika Chadha.
 She has also collaborated with the author Devapriya Roy for the graphic novel Indira (2018), based on the life of the former prime minister Indira Gandhi.

-As an animation filmmaker, Kuriyan directed educational animation films for the Children's Film Society, India and episodes for the Indian edition of Sesame Street (Galli Galli Sim Sim).
+As an animation filmmaker, Kuriyan directed educational animation films for the Children's Film Society, India, and episodes for the Indian edition of Sesame Street (Galli Galli Sim Sim).

-She is the author of the comic book Ammachi's Glass, and the author of the picture book and children's adaptation of the writer Perumal Murugan's acclaimed novel Poonachi.
+She is the author of the comic book Ammachi's Glass, and the author of the children's picture book adaptation of Perumal Murugan's novel Poonachi.

-Awards and honours
+Awards

 Kuriyan was the recipient of the Big Little Book Award at the Mumbai Literature Festival in 2019.